|

 the past two years but did not take the course online, log on to

-council and have them verify that your Youth Protection Training
+the Baden-Powell Council and have them verify that your Youth Protection Training

 records are accurate.